elehma4/btc-events-uk/README.md

    - Use OpenAI to fill in any missing information for the event details.
    - Update the DTO (Data Transfer Object) for each event with the completed information.

+4. **Cleaning Up Event Data**:
+   - Remove invalid placeholders for URLs, dates, addresses, and geo data.
+   - Ensure that fields are left missing if data is not available.
+   - Validate and clean data for proper formatting.
+   - Strip HTML entities and tags from descriptions.

 ## Key Files and Their Functions

 1. **src/index.ts**: